 You’ll usually get a side dish of sour cream for dipping or to use as a condiment.

-Belarus food in Minsk: Try some traditional Dessert
+Belarus food in Minsk: Try a traditional dessert

 I’m a bit disappointed that I wasn’t impressed with traditional Belarusian desserts.
 Many Belarusians opt to have drinks after dinner instead.
 Because of this there is not a huge selection of traditional Belarusian desserts in Minsk.